Subscribe

 Product-market fit means being in a good market with a product that can satisfy that market.

-Fair question is, what is a “good market”?
+Fair question here would be, what is a “good market”?
 It means having lots of potential customers who have some underserved needs and therefore are likely to use your product.

-6 Steps to product-market fit and one more pyramid
+6 steps to product-market fit and one pyramid

 Eric Ries described one of the easiest ways of achieving product-market fit in his book The Lean Startup.
-It is also known as The Lean Product Process and there are just six steps:
+It is also known as The Lean Product Process and includes just six steps:

 1. Find target customer